 Server network, locations, and performance

 Practical tip: if you’re testing speeds, connect to a server near your location first to gauge baseline latency, then try several locations to see what balance of speed and access you get.
-Extensao surfshark vpn edge browser extension guide, setup, features, and full comparison
+How to setup vpn on edgerouter x with OpenVPN client, server, and site-to-site options for EdgeRouter X 2026

 Which platforms are supported